 Coronavirus (COVID-19) and Drift Limits

 We will answer all emails sent in to us to arrange re-bookings, in the order in which they are received.

-Please do not send chase emails as this will push your ticket to the back of the queue.
+Please do not send chase emails as this will push your ticket to the back of the queue and delay your reply.

 Giving you reassurance for when you visit

 Before the UK Goverment instructed that we should be closing for the 1st lockdown, we started to implement some incredible levels of disinfection and cleanliness at Drift Limits, in order to combat the risk of infection and spreading COVID-19.

 Honestly, we would have made even the pickiest microbiologist proud.

 We’re a clean bunch, even though some of us might end up covered in oil and grease now and then.
 Of course, we keep everything on site as clean as we possibly can.

 We keep the windows ventilated and doors pinned open whenever possible for great airflow indoors.

 Throughout the day, all surfaces that customers may come into contact with are disinfected and cleaned.